FA Book Information

 - How can anyone be addicted to food?

 If you are struggling with food or weight, you may say to yourself, “Even if I lose control sometimes, I’m no addict.”
-Yet, there’s something to the two words that makes you pause.
-We wrote this book for you and for people who work with or are in relationship with those who have trouble controlling the way they eat.
-Doctors and nurses, psychotherapists, social workers, employers, family members, and others will find it useful.
+Yet, there’s something about the term “food addict” that makes you pause.
+We wrote this book for you and for people who work with or who are in relationships with those who have trouble controlling the way they eat.
+Doctors, nurses, psychotherapists, social workers, employers, family members, and others will find it useful.

 Food Addicts in Recovery Anonymous describes the possibility of long-term, continuous recovery from food addiction offered by Food Addicts in Recovery Anonymous (FA), a program based on the Twelve Steps pioneered by Alcoholics Anonymous.
-The book begins with a description of the experience of food addiction and its symptoms, which can include obesity, extreme thinness, bulimia, exercise compulsion, or a normal weight maintained at the expense of debilitating obsession.
-Most of the book consists of individual accounts of food addiction and FA recovery, some from members with over thirty years of sustained, one-day-at-a-time success.
+The book begins with a description of the experience of food addiction and its symptoms, which can include obesity, extreme thinness, bulimia, exercise compulsion, or a debilitating obsession with maintaining a normal weight.
+Most of the book consists of individual accounts of food addiction and FA recovery, some from members with over thirty years of success.
 The volume includes a doctor’s perspective, a chapter for family and friends, and a discussion of each of the Twelve Steps.

 ISBN 13: 978-1-932021-80-6